par3k/MobileAppDev/README.md

 Team mate1 : Lee Eunsoo (18309007)
 Team mate2 : Roh Sungho (18309003)

-// Our Final project is based on our assignments
+// Our Final project is based on our assignments. so We will use the assignment repository as the final project repository.